TonyCSB/UMD-Classes-to-iCal/README.md

 Features:

+* Course data can be imported through your login info directly NOW
 * All courses can be added and imported into other programs at once.
 * Lecture and discussion sections are listed separately.
 * Each class event includes a location (building name, room number, and full address) that is viewable within the user's calendar application.